danidiaz/comments-project/README.md

 ["implemementation"](comments/lib/Comments/Repository/Sqlite.hs) module
 (potentially more than one) which provides a constructor record-of-functions.

-  This is not a hard rule; other beans define the record-of-functions and the constructor in the same module.
+  This is not a hard rule; for other beans the record-of-functions and the constructor are defined in the same module.

 - Some bean constructors require the records-of-functions they return to be parameterized by `ReaderT env IO`, but others (like